-Business blogs have become an integral part of social media communication.
-However, the success of business blogs often falls far short of expectations for many reasons.
-A successful corporate blog can increase a company’s reach and visibility in search engines, strengthen its reputation and serve as a content center for internal and external communication.
+Business blogs have become an integral part of corporate social media communication.
+A successful corporate blog can increase a company’s reach and visibility in search engines, strengthen its reputation, and serve as a content center for internal and external communication.

 Why blogs are important for your business